Valentin Tomberg

-Valentin Tomberg (February 26, 1900 – February 24, 1973) was an Estonian-Russian Christian mystic, polyglot scholar and hermetic magician.
+Valentin Tomberg (February 26, 1900 – February 24, 1973) was an Estonian-Russian Catholic mystic, polyglot scholar and esotericist.

 Early life

 Valentin Tomberg was born on February 26, 1900 (February 14 in the Old Russian Julian calendar) in St. Petersburg, Russia.
 His parents were Lutheran, the mother was a Russian and the father of Baltic German origin, he was an official in the Tsarist government.
 As an adolescent, Tomberg was drawn to Theosophy and the mystical practices of Eastern Orthodoxy.
 In 1917, he was initiated into Hermetic Martinism by G. O. Mebes.
 He also discovered the works of Rudolf Steiner.
 In 1920, Tomberg fled with his family to Tallinn, in newly independent Estonia.
 Tomberg worked as a nurse at a hospital, in a pharmacy, on a farm and in the Tallinn Central Post Office.
 He studied languages and comparative religion at the University of Tartu in Estonia.